Fuyukai/pg-purepy/docs/api-midlevel.rst

 .. warning::

-    Querying to the server is protected by a lock, as only one query can be issued at once.
-Allowing multiple queries simultaneously would require complex tracking logic for incoming messages, and wouldn't help anyway because the server only processes one query at a time.
+    Querying the server is always protected by a :class:`anyio.ResourceGuard`.
+Attempting to use the same connection simultaneously for two queries will raise a :class:`anyio.BrokenResourceError`.

+.. versionchanged:: 0.12.0

+    Changed the previous query lock to a conflict detector.
+This prevents nested queries from deadlocking.

 Querying, Eagerly
 -----------------